kevinMEH/local-llm/README.md

 ### https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html

+Tip: If you are using Windows, add the following path to your PATH environment
+variable: `C:\Users\Username\miniforge3\condabin`, replacing `Username` with your current user profile's username.
+If you do not know how to do this, please search up "windows add to path".

+Tip: If you are using Windows, run `mamba init`.
+Make sure to let the changes through your antivirus.

+Tip: To stop conda from invasively activating itself upon every startup of your terminal application, run `conda config --set auto_activate_base false`.

 We will be using Mamba to install most of our Python dependencies because pip is an extremely unintelligent and poorly programmed package manager that takes a long time to install packages.